radian-software/straight.el/README.md

 * `fetch-from-remote`: given a recipe, fetch the latest version from its configured remote, if one is specified.
-* `fetch-from-upstream`: given a recipe, fetch the latest version from its configured upstream, if one is specified.
+* `fetch-from-upstream`: given a recipe, fetch the latest version from its configured upstream, if the package is forked.
 * `merge-from-remote`: given a recipe, merge the latest version fetched from the configured remote, if any, to the local copy.
-* `merge-from-upstream`: given a recipe, merge the latest version fetched from the configured upstream, if any, to the local copy.
+* `merge-from-upstream`: given a recipe, merge the latest version fetched from the configured upstream, if the package is forked, to the local copy.
 * `push-to-remote`: given a recipe, push the current version of the repository to its configured remote, if one is specified.
 * `check-out-commit`: given a local repository name and a commit